 Mineral Spirits: For Indoor Use

-If you want a solvent to be used indoors, buy mineral spirits since it doesn’t smell and is not as toxic as paint thinners.
+If you want a solvent to be used indoors, buy mineral spirits since it doesn’t smell as much as paint thinners.

 Paint Thinner: For Removing Sealants From Paintbrushes

 Sealants are often harder to remove than regular paints so paint thinners are more effective for dissolving and removing the paint.

 Paint Thinner: If You Are Low on Cash

 Since mineral spirits cost more, a gallon of regular paint thinner will save you some cash.

 Since the solvent releases more odor than mineral spirits, you can use it for outdoor application where the fumes can be easily dispersed.